gopasspw/gopass/README.md

 Afterwards the directory would have been mounted as `work`.

 Please note that the repository must contain an already initialized password store.
-You can initialize a new store with `gopass init --store /path/to/store`.
+You can initialize a new store with `gopass init --path /path/to/store`.

 ### Adding secrets